EndowTheGreat/Spotman/README.md

   -h, --help               help for metadata
 ```

-An example of this would look like this:
+An example of this would look like:
 ```
 $ spotman metadata --attribute title
 ```